 Certified Burnout prevention trainer

 Certificate in occupational health management

-Budopilates combines exercises for mobility, strength and stretching from the training routine of martial artists with Pilates exercises.
-Special warm up and cool down forms the framework of a training.
-The exercises prepare the body for the following moves and help with the cool down at the end of the workout.
-The special exercises, which also appeal to the individual meridians in the body, additionally increase the well-being and performance.
+Budopilates® combines exercises for flexibility, strength and stretching from the training routine of martial artists with Pilates exercises.
+Special warm-up and cool-down exercises form the framework of a training session.
+They prepare the body accordingly for the following exercises and help to cool down at the end of the training session.
+The special exercises, which also address the individual meridians in the body, also increase well-being and performance.

 Supporting the training with the own body weight, depending on the exercise focus, different small devices are used.

-The term budo comes from Japanese and is used as a generic term for all Japanese martial arts, but is used today for all martial arts.
-The word 'budo' means the way of the warrior, the interpretation of which is broad.
-Today, the emphasis is on balanced personal, physical and mental development.t.
+The term "budo" comes from Japanese and is used as a generic term for all Japanese martial arts, but today it is generally used for all martial arts.
+The word ‘budo’ means ‘the way of the warrior’, and there are many interpretations of it.
+Nowadays, the emphasis is on a balanced personal, physical and mental development.

 I have been training Taekwondo since 1995 and was a competitive athlete, trainer and referee.
 As a competitive athlete and national team member, I took part in national and international tournaments, European and world championships.
 The constant motivation to improve has led to the fact that I am now a 6th Dan (6th black belt).

 Es ist schön, solche tollen Rückmeldungen von meinen Teilnehmern und Teilnehmerinen zu bekommen.